Post job

 A mason is responsible for shaping artificial mineral products, concrete blocks, stone pieces, and bricks to create structures essential for construction or other building purposes using various machinery and equipment, following the highest safety standards and production procedures.
 Masons analyze schematics and blueprints, applying the clients' specifications and customization to their product expertise.
 They also inspect tools and equipment, ensuring that the materials are free from any defects to avoid hazards and construction delays.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, carpenter/labour responsibilities are more likely to require skills like "drywall installation," "door installation," "sheetrock," and "tape measure."
-Meanwhile, a construction foreman might be skilled in areas such as "work ethic," "cdl," "osha," and "strong work ethic."
+Meanwhile, a construction foreman has duties that require skills in areas such as "work ethic," "cdl," "osha," and "strong work ethic."
 These differences highlight just how different the day-to-day in each role looks.

 A construction assistant performs various clerical and operational support tasks to assist construction managers and maintain smooth workflow operations.
 Their responsibilities usually include monitoring budgets and costs, handling calls and correspondence, purchasing construction materials according to project requirements, liaising with suppliers and construction contractors, and participating in managing the schedules and activities of the workers.
 A construction assistant may also perform inspections to identify problem areas and ensure that all procedures adhere to the safety codes and standards.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a carpenter/labour is likely to be skilled in "roofing," "safety rules," "drywall installation," and "door installation," while a typical mason is skilled in "scaffolding," "safety regulations," "dump truck," and "windows."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a carpenter/labour is likely to be skilled in "roofing," "safety rules," "drywall installation," and "door installation," while a typical mason is skilled in "scaffolding," "safety regulations," "dump truck," and "windows."

-Masons typically study at similar levels compared with carpenter/labours.
+Most masons achieve a similar degree level compared to carpenter/labours.
 For example, they're 4.8% more likely to graduate with a Master's Degree, and 1.3% more likely to earn a Doctoral Degree.